Academic Support Program

 Goals and Overview

-The Academic Support Program (ASP) offers students on academic probation the opportunity to collaborate with their academic advisor to regain good academic standing.
+The Academic Support Program (ASP) offers students who receive a notice of academic concern the opportunity to collaborate with their academic advisor to regain good academic standing.
 Through ASP, students identify their academic strengths and interests while connecting with resources that support their success at NYU Shanghai.
 Participation in ASP will be reported to the Academic Standards Committee and considered during their review of the student’s academic record at the end of the semester.

 Advisor Responsibilities